 We also investigated the role of workers' learning dynamics.
-The impact on production is straightforward: hiring more proficient workers and increasing the learning rate both positively influence production, while forgetting has negative effects.
-Additionally, the diversity of skills may play a crucial role: certain phases of the production process may experience slowdowns, which can be mitigated by reallocating workers to reinforce those phases, even if they were not originally hired for that task.
-While swiftly addressing slowdowns becomes key to performance, it follows that a versatile workforce capable of reinforcing other phases turns out to be an essential asset.
-Therefore, specialization should not be viewed as a binary switch but as a spectrum with potential pitfalls at both extremes: while a highly-skilled workforce that retains its expertise is important, it must be balanced with a diversified skillset.
+Their impact on production is straightforward: hiring more proficient workers and having a higher learning rate both positively impact production dynamics, while, on the other hand, the degree of forgetting negatively affects the same dynamics.
+An emerging result indicates that the diversity of skills---affected by the same parameters---may play a crucial role as well.
+Phases of production frequently experience slowdowns that can be mitigated by reallocating non-specialist workers so as to reinforce the lagging phases.
+As swiftly addressing slowdowns is key to performance, it follows that a versatile workforce capable of reinforcing other phases turns out to be an essential asset for the firm.
+Therefore, specialization should not be viewed as a binary switch but as a spectrum with potential pitfalls at both extremes: while a highly-skilled workforce that retains its expertise is important, it must be balanced with a diversified skill-set.

-We then shifted our focus to idleness-driven innovation within the firm, which we present as an idleness management strategy with two objectives: leveraging workers' creativity to discover time-saving process innovations and maintaining employment levels by avoiding layoffs when fewer workers are needed to run the process efficiently.
-To isolate the effects of innovation, we first disabled workers' learning mechanisms.
-We observed that more frequent but moderate innovations provide the best combination for ensuring both a fast stabilization of the production process and the long-term stability of it.
-Innovation, however, also leads to increased idleness, as increasing the efficiency of the production process reduces the need for workers.
+We then shifted our attention to idleness-driven innovation within the firm, that we present as a two-edged idleness management strategy: it may help (i) leveraging workers' creativity to discover time-saving process innovations and (ii) maintaining employment by avoiding the lay-offs that are (unethically) driven by long-term rises in efficiency and productivity.
+To isolate the effects of innovation, we first neutralised workers' learning mechanisms.
+We observed that more frequent but moderately disruptive innovations provide the best combination for ensuring both a fast stabilization of production and long-term stability.
+Innovation, however, also leads to long-term idleness, as increasing the efficiency of the production process reduces the need for funds, including workers.
 Additionally, the Monte Carlo variability in both production and idleness dynamics is strongly related to the size of the average innovation jump.
-Larger innovations (i.e., larger gains in the time-saving these allow) result in greater uncertainty in duration trajectories and more heterogeneous temporal structures, which in turn influence the efficiency of the production process.
+More disruptive innovations (more time-saving) result in greater uncertainty in the durations trajectories and thus more heterogeneity in the temporal structures.
+The latter, in turn, heavily influence the dynamics of production.